Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Ming Yu</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-     Ming is a research assistant working at the Insight Research Ireland Centre for Data Analytics, Dublin City University (DCU).
+     Ming is a research assistant working at the Insight Research Ireland Centre for Data Analytics at DCU.
 She holds a First-Class Honours bachelor’s degree in Data Science and a First-Class Honours master’s degree in Computer Science, both from DCU, Ireland.
 Her research focuses on DevOps and machine learning applications in cloud computing.
 As a certified Cloud Practitioner, she possesses expertise in cloud network troubleshooting, Linux, and Site Reliability Engineering (SRE) operations.
    </p>
   </div>
 </div>